 Let’s examine three specific examples of where an intentional approach to data, automation and advanced analytics can have an immediate impact on financial health and organizational efficiency.

-1. Demurrage Charges: With the average detention and demurrage costs at ports around the globe at $664 for 2022, this is one of the first places to examine when it comes to data application.
+- Demurrage Charges: With the average detention and demurrage costs at ports around $75 to $300 per container per day, this is one of the first places to examine when it comes to data application.
 As an example, by adding automation that checks emails for incoming demurrage notices from carriers and scans web portals for charges, logistics companies can alert their teams in real time and automatically write the charge and relevant details to a spreadsheet so that people can see the charges that are outstanding.
 When this happens, action can then be taken immediately.
 The ability to identify the truck that needs to be moved right then saves a substantial amount of money.
 For our recent client, the automation pathway we suggested for them saved them upwards of $11 million!

 From getting more sophisticated with data management and control to leveraging AI/ML models, there is no shortage of ways that logistics companies can more intentionally depend on analytics to drive their operations forward.
 But the biggest shift in the industry today requires us to stop thinking about adding people to solve our problems, and instead pinpoint ways to leverage tools, automation, and advanced analytics to move faster and smarter.